sbeyer/steiner-tree-results/README.md

 This file contains results for Vienna instances [DIMACS], see also http://homepage.univie.ac.at/ivana.ljubic/research/STP/

+The instances are available at http://dimacs11.cs.princeton.edu/downloads.html#stpg

 All optimal solutions are taken from [PV14].

 ### copenhagen14.csv

 This file contains results for Copenhagen14 instances [DIMACS].

+The instances are available at http://dimacs11.cs.princeton.edu/downloads.html#stpg

 All optimal solutions are taken from [PV14].